Solve speed questions easily

 For example, you might be asked to solve a question about speed like this:

 When we replace the known values into this formula, we can easily calculate the time Alvin took by dividing the distance of 910 m by his speed of 70 m/min.
-This gives us an answer of 13 min.
-Did you get that?
+Did you get an answer of 13 min?

 Next, let’s look at the speed questions that may appear in your PSLE Paper 2.
 This is where things start to get a bit more complicated.